Using Temperature Sensitivity to Estimate Shiftable Electricity Demand: Implications for power system investments and climate change: Declaration of Interests

+We then estimate, for each region, what electricity demand would have been with zero heating or cooling degree hours (i.e., a constant temperature of 18$^{\circ}$C).
+We call this estimate \emph{hard demand}.
+If we define $Y_{it}$ as the observed demand in region $i$ and hour $t$, $\widehat{Y_{it}} \vert T=T_{it}$ as the model-predicted demand, and $\widehat{Y_{it}} \vert T=18^{\circ}C$ as the predicted value at a constant 18$^{\circ}$C, then we estimate the maximum possible \emph{share of shiftable load} in that region and hour as

+where the parameter $\alpha$ is the share of temperature-sensitive load that is assumed to be actually shiftable.

-\paragraph*{Flattened Demand.} To determine ``flattened" demand profiles for each region and day, we developed a short script that sorts hourly \emph{hard} demand (as described above) from lowest to highest, and then adds flexible load to hard demand, filling and leveling across hours, until all flexible load has been exhausted.
+\paragraph*{Flattened Demand.} To determine ``flattened" demand profiles for each region and day, we developed a script that sorts hourly \emph{hard} demand (as described above) from lowest to highest, and then adds flexible load to hard demand, filling and leveling across hours, until all flexible load has been exhausted.
 Remaining hours---those with the highest hard demand---are not flattenable.\footnote{The computational script simply adds a day's total flexible demand to the cumulative sum of hard demand sorted from lowest to highest, and divides this cumulative sum by integers one through 24.
 This vector of length 24 will decline until all flexible load has been distributed to the lowest hard-demand hours, such that the value at the minimum equals the flattened minimum.
 All scripts will be made public.} If peak hard demand is less than mean demand, then the day is completely flattenable---a constant load is achievable.
-We executed this script for each day in each region, for each day in each interconnect, wherein synchronized hard and flexible demand in each hour is aggregated across regions, and similarly wherein all regions are aggregated across the entire continental United States.
+We executed this script for each day in each region.

 These flattened demand profiles are not necessarily the most desirable reshaping of demand that would arise from an optimized power system.
-Still, we believe they are emblematic of the nature and scale of reshaping that is both achievable and could significantly reduce costs in the conventional power systems that are currently predominate.
+They are presented as emblematic of the nature and scale of reshaping that is potentially achievable and could significantly reduce costs in the conventional power systems that currently predominate.

+For each region and each hour, we calculate the degree to which electricity load can be flattened for $\alpha \in \{0.01, 0.02,... , 1\}$.
+For each region and day, we calculate the percent reduction in the standard deviation (SD) of load, the percent reduction in peak load, and the percent increase in base load, when demand is optimally flattened using available shiftable load ($SS_{it}$).\footnote{The percent reduction in SD is calculated as $100\% \times (1 - \frac{SD(\text{flattened demand})}{SD(\text{raw demand})})$.} These calculations are made on both daily and overall (years 2016-2018) time scales.